 - 1. 120-Volt Circuit Breaker Panel

-- 2. 12-Volt Converter
+- 2. Generator Receptacle

+- 3. Power Cord

-- 3. 12-Volt Converter Fuse Panel
+- 4. 12-Volt Converter Fuse Panel

+- 5. 12-Volt Converter (may be located in the neighboring storage compartment or adjacent to the other electrical components, as shown).

-- 4. Cable TV and Telephone Jacks
+- Cable TV and Telephone Jacks

-- 5. Generator Receptacle
+Generator Receptacle